JabbaghYounes/CITY3114-2/README.md

 # SVM Classifier

 A Support Vector Machine (SVM) classifier built from scratch in C++ using the SMO (Sequential Minimal Optimization) algorithm.
-No external libraries and all components implemented manually.

 ## Features